Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/tutorials/getting_started.md

 }
 ```

-But wait! why is `Jim` in quotation marks while `23` isn't? that's because of a little something called data types.
+But wait! why is `Jim` in quotation marks while `23` isn't? that's because of something called data types.
 Each value has a datatype, in this case `"Jim"` is a `string`, because it represents a *string* of characters.
 Age is a `number`, it represents a numerical value.
 If we put 23 in quotation marks, its data type switches from a number to a string.
-And if we remove the quotation marks from `"Jim"` we get a syntax error.
+And if we remove the quotation marks from `"Jim"` we get a syntax error (a red underline).
 Datatypes are a common source of errors, which is why we recommend using an editor like VSCode.

 ### JSON Data Types